fereidoun-moradi/cast_function/README.md

 The <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/castfunction_variables.lf">source code</a> of the function is developted in c++ and compiled by  <a href="https://www.lf-lang.org/download">Lingua Franca (LF)</a> compiler.

 Note: The cast function has an option that can get a list of variables as an input list (ignore list) and put the variable's values which are not in the list on the transtions of the mapped state space.
+To ignore all variables, the ignore list must include all variables name exist in the state space model.

 # Example 1.
 Input state space of a <a href="https://github.com/fereidoun-moradi/Abstraction-tool/blob/main/RV-Example.rebeca">Timed Rebeca</a> model (<a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV_Example.png">state dransition diagram</a>): <a href="https://github.com/fereidoun-moradi/cast_function/blob/main/RV-Example.statespace">state space file</a>